JorisRoels/JavaQuasarBridge/README.md

 ### Abstract

-The JavaQuasarBridge project offers a Java interface to [Quasar](http://gepura.io/quasar/).
+The JavaQuasarBridge project offers a Java interface for [Quasar](http://gepura.io/quasar/).

-### Status

-The project is currently in an advanced proof-of-concept state.
+It is currently used in the [DenoisEM](https://github.com/vibbits/EMDenoising) EM image denoising plugin for Fiji/ImageJ.

 ### Contact